boatbomber/GradientCanvas/README.md

 !! **Deprecated in favor of [ViewportCanvas](https://github.com/boatbomber/ViewportCanvas) due to hitting Roblox UIGradient cap.
-If you are doing animations, however, it is still recommended to use GreedyCanvas since Roblox takes too long to render ViewportCanvas and can't do animated images.**
+If you are doing animations, however, it is still recommended to use GradientCanvas since Roblox takes too long to render ViewportCanvas and can't do animated images.**

-# GreedyCanvas
+# GradientCanvas
 A canvas renderer using greedy gradients to draw efficiently in Roblox

 ![image](https://user-images.githubusercontent.com/40185666/141671225-96d248d2-3795-4411-8ec6-e74a7c3157e3.png)